fujiwara/logutils/README.md

-	log.Print("[DEBUG] Debugging") // this will not print log.Print("[WARN] Warning") // this will print as yellow font log.Print("[ERROR] Erring") // this will print as red font and black background log.Print("Message I haven't updated") // and so will this }
+	log.Print("[DEBUG] Debugging") // this will not print log.Print("[WARN] Warning") // this will print as yellow font log.Print("[ERROR] Erring") // this will print as red font and black background log.Print("Message I haven't updated") // this will print as default font(no color) }

 ```